 A scenic drive through the Wet Mountains of the San Isabel National Forest.
 For more information visit www.frontierpathways.org .

 Lost Creek Wilderness was officially designated in the Colorado Wilderness Act of 1980.
 Today it totals 119,790 acres.
 Elevations range from 8,000 to 12,400 feet above sea level.
-It was named after a creek that repeatedly disappears underground only to reappear again further downstream where it ultimately becomes Goose Creek.
+Lost Creek was named after a creek of the same name that repeatedly disappears undergound only to reappear again further downstream where it ultimately becomes Goose Creek.

 There are nearly 130 miles of trails that traverse tree-lined mountain parks, fascinating rounded granite domes, and rare granite arches.
 Black bears, bighorn sheep, deer, elk, and bobcats share the region.
 Vegetation includes ponderosa, bristlecone, and lodgepole pine, aspen, spruce, fir, and alpine tundra.

 Please help keep Wilderness wild by following Leave No Trace practices.

 Developed Campground Camping with the following Attractions: Hiking, fishing, bicycling, motorcycle and ATV.
 Access to Squirrel Creek, 2nd Mace, Silver Circle multiuse trails.
 Also access to Dome Rock and South Creek.
 ATV use is prohibited on Dome Rock and South Creek trails.